-A Pavement preservation is best done when you choose the right treatment for the right road at the right time.
+- Δ Pavement preservation is best done when you choose the right treatment for the right road at the right time.
 It is important to know the condition of your road before deciding which treatment is the right one.
 Pavements that are not displaying any distress are candidates for slurry seal, micro-surfacing, and chip / cape seals.
 Distressed pavements, provided the distress is not major, are candidates for ThinlaysTM.
-Even severely distressed pavements can be preserved with ThinlaysTM - these would require milling to remove the distressed material first.
+Even severely distressed pavements can be preserved with ThinlaysTM - these would require milling to remove the distressed material first. - Q

-Q What option is most cost effective?
+What option is most cost effective?

-- A Studies show that ThinlaysTM, including Ultra-Thin Friction Course and High Performance Thin Overlays have the lowest overall annual cost.
-UTFC and HPTO each have an annual cost per lane mile which is lower than both Micro-Surfacing and Slurry Seal. - Q What option is best to improve ride quality? - Ride quality is measured by the International Roughness Index, or IRI.
+Α Studies show that ThinlaysTM, have the lowest overall annual cost.
+ThinlaysTM have an annual cost per lane mile that is lower than both Micro-Surfacing and Slurry Seal.
+Asphalt Producers in New Jersey can offer a variety of ThinlaysTM options suited to a customer's needs.

+Q What option is best to improve ride quality?

+Α Ride quality is measured by the International Roughness Index, or IRI.
 ThinlaysTM provide an average improvement to pavement smoothness of 18%-36%.
 Micro-Surfacing and Slurry Seal teatments will typically improve smoothness by less than 10% and often will provide no improvement.